 This overrepresentation of some occupations and underrepresentation of others matters.
 A nurse, a transport planner, a psychologist, an environmental scientist, a café proprietor and an electrician will all have had very different experiences.
 They will be aware of different issues and needs in their own occupations and home lives, and they’ll have their own perspectives and bodies of knowledge.
 Parties and parliaments need access to this breadth of knowledge and experience.

 It’s a similar situation when it comes to the gender, ethnicity, age, location and other characteristics of our MPs.
 Historically, women have been seriously underrepresented in Parliament and, although this is improving, there is still quite a way to go.
-In the current Federal Parliament 47% of Labor MPs are women, but only 23% of Coalition MPs are.
-Current controversies about how women are treated in Federal Parliament show that when women are underrepresented, especially in senior positions, there is likely to be more discrimination, harassment and even violence against women, and fewer avenues of redress.
+In the Federal Parliament following the 2022 election, 38% of Lower House MPs are women, while 57% of Senators are.
+In the Lower House 45% of Labor MPs are women, but only 21% of Liberal MPs are.
+Recent controversies about how women are treated in Federal Parliament show that when women are underrepresented, especially in senior positions, there is likely to be more discrimination, harassment and even violence against women, and fewer avenues of redress.
 And this is before you even consider the particular perspectives and skills that women bring to their political roles as representatives, legislators and ministers.
 With regard to ethnicity, a 2016 survey revealed that, while 23% of Australians come from non-English speaking backgrounds, only 6% of lower house MPs and 14% of Senators have this heritage.

 But we don’t just want our MPs to ‘look like’ the broader community.
 We also want at least some MPs who have distinguished themselves in particular fields, or are recognised community leaders.
 Current preselection processes too rarely bring such people to the fore.

 What can be done to improve this situation